Skip Navigation and Go To Content

 Upon the successful completion of the baccalaureate program in nursing, graduates should be able to:

-• Provide patient centered nursing care using a systematic approach (i.e., the nursing process) to meet health care needs for individuals, families, populations and communities in diverse settings.
+2. Health Care Delivery.
+Provide person-centered nursing care using a systematic approach to meet health care needs for individuals, families, populations, and communities in diverse settings with coordination of resources across the healthcare delivery continuum.